Shakira live performances: Super Bowl LIV Halftime Show (2020)

-At the end of the year 2019, the NFL made the official announcement that Shakira would be one of two artists to headline the Super Bowl LVI halftime show alongside Jennifer Lopez at Hard Rock Stadium in Miami, Florida on February 2, 2020.
+At the end of the year 2019, the NFL made the official announcement that Shakira would be one of two artists to headline the Super Bowl LVI halftime show alongside Jennifer Lopez at Hard Rock Stadium in Miami, Florida on 2 February 2020.
 Roc Nation served as producers and creative directors of the show; their producers included Dan Parise.
 Ricky Kirshner served as the show's executive producer and Hamish Hamilton served as director.
-TJaquel Knight, Nadine Eliya, and Maite Marcos were the creative directors and choreographers of Shakira's half.
+Jaquel Knight, Nadine Eliya, and Maite Marcos were the creative directors and choreographers of Shakira's half.
 In mid-January, the producers announced they would recruit approximately 600 field team members to assist with the performance.
-Ultimately, 670 team field members were enlisted. one of the main managers to perform the choreography of the champeta that Shakira danced during the Super Bowl Halftime Show was Liz Dany.
+Ultimately, 670 team field members were enlisted.
+One of the main managers to perform the choreography of the champeta that Shakira danced during the Super Bowl Halftime Show was Liz Dany.

 The lighting equipment used a total of 113 Ayrton Perseo equipment and 60 units of Claypaky's Xtylos laser source beam, as well as 12 Sharpy moving heads.
-And, for the control, there was a GrandMA2 console from MA Lighting.
-Among the more than 700 luminaires that made up this design, a total of 113 units of Ayrton's Perseus were installed, the new model of the French brand cataloged with IP65.
+For the control, there was a GrandMA2 console from MA Lighting.
+Among the more than 700 luminaires that made up this design, 113 units of Ayrton's Perseus were installed, the new model of the French brand catalogued with IP65.
 Placed on the catwalk along which the artists moved, they provided background lighting creating aerial effects.

 Reviewer Chris Willman of Variety wrote "Costumers deserve almost as much credit as the choreographers here."
 Shakira's set had three costume changes; each piece was custom-made by Norwegian designer Peter Dundas.
 Her first was a red, cropped bustier with a cross-straps top that was paired with a removable corset and fringed skirt, each of which were covered with 123,000 Swarovski crystals in three shades of red.
 This was paired with crystal-accented leather cuffs and knee-high boots that were made by the designer Daniel Jacob.
 The boots were covered with 30,000 Swarovski crystals and took ten days to create.
-Shakira then made a mid-performance costume change to reveal a fringed, feathered skirt that was previously hidden under a sarong.
+Shakira then made a mid-performance costume change to reveal a fringed, feathered skirt previously hidden under a sarong.
 Her final costume was an entirely new ensemble consisting of a bomber jacket covered in gold sequin embroidery and gold-and-white Swarovski crystals on a matching gold sequin crop top, which she wore with matching high-waisted hot pants and Dundas-customized Adidas Superstar sneakers.
 During the show, Shakira presented a setlist of her entire career, interpreting her most emblematic songs from the 90s, 2000s and 2010s.
 Starting with She Wolf, which contained excerpts from her song "Lalala (Brazil 2014)" to later move on to "Empire" from her self-titled album. which contained parts of her song "Inevitable" and Led Zeppelin's "Kashmir" immediately to switch to 1998's "Ojos Así" and transition into "Whenever, Wherever" from her album "Laundry Service", Bad Bunny joined her to sing Cardi B's "I Like It" which contained elements of "En Barranquila me quedo" to move into a mashup between "Chantaje (Versión Salsa)" and "Callaíta" ending her first part with "Hips Don' t Lie".
-After Jlo's performance Shakira returned to the stage to perform "Waka Waka" (which contained excerpts from "Champeta") ending the show with Jlo dancing an excerpt from "Aguianile".
+After Jlo's performance Shakira returned to the stage to perform "Waka Waka" (which contained excerpts from "Champeta") ending the show with Jlon dancing an excerpt from "Aguianile".